AtsushiSakai/PythonRobotics/docs/modules/slam/ekf_slam.rst

-A single estimate of the pose is tracked over time, while the confidence in the pose is tracked by the covariance matrix :math:`P`. :math:`P` is a symmetric square matrix whith each element in the matrix corresponding to the covariance between two parts of the system.
+A single estimate of the pose is tracked over time, while the confidence in the pose is tracked by the covariance matrix :math:`P`. :math:`P` is a symmetric square matrix which each element in the matrix corresponding to the covariance between two parts of the system.
 For example, :math:`\sigma_{xy}` represents the covariance between the belief of :math:`x` and :math:`y` and is equal to :math:`\sigma_{yx}`.